PLangHQ/plang/Documentation/Identity.md

 > It should be noted that plang does not implement any security measure as of version 0.1 and the private key is stored in clear text on the computer.
 This will of course be fixed in future versions.

+## Data Mining
+%Identity% doesn’t stop services from mining your data, but it ensures that they can only analyze how you interact with their platform—strictly behavior data.
+Because no personal information is ever transmitted, this behavioral data remains entirely anonymous.
+Plus, with Plang's client-side code being open source, you can always verify that no personal data is being shared.

 ## Want to Dig Deeper, Want to Use `%Identity%`?

 These examples show how you can use `%Identity%` in your plang goal files to manage user interactions and data securely and efficiently.